MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-create-remote-network-vwan.md

 1. Enter the **Preshared key (PSK)**.
 The same secret key must be used on your CPE.
 1. Select the **Save** button.

-Repeat the above steps to create another device link with VPN gateway's *Instance1* configuration.
+Repeat the above steps to create a second device link with VPN gateway's *Instance1* configuration.

 1. Proceed to the **Traffic profiles** tab to select the traffic profile to link to the remote network.
 1. Select **Microsoft 365 traffic profile**.